BlockchainCommons/BCSwiftWally/README.md

-# BCWally
+# BCSwiftWally

 Thin Swift wrapper around [LibWally](https://github.com/ElementsProject/libwally-core), a collection of useful primitives for cryptocurrency wallets.

-This is a fork of [LibWally Swift](https://github.com/blockchain/libwally-swift).
+This was originally fork of [LibWally Swift](https://github.com/blockchain/libwally-swift), but since has greatly diverged.
 It has a new build system for building a universal XCFramework for use with MacOSX, Mac Catalyst, iOS devices, and the iOS simulator across Intel and Apple Silicon (ARM).

-For higher-level functions and more, see [BCFoundation](https://github.com/BlockchainCommons/BCFoundation).
+For higher-level functions and more, see [BCSwiftFoundation](https://github.com/BlockchainCommons/BCSwiftFoundation).

 ## Dependencies